 Bethesda Cares (Assistance to the Homeless and Working Poor) – To address the increase in local homelessness, Kitchen Ministry supplements BHPC’s regular financial assistance by organizing volunteers who cook together in the Bradley Hills Church kitchen on the second Tuesday of each month.

-Bethesda House (Provide Men’s Shelter Dinners) - On the second Monday of each month, Bradley Hills has committed to supply an evening meal for the fifteen men living at the Bethesda House.
-Click here to learn more.
+Becky’s House Meals – On the second Monday of each month, Bradley Hills has committed to supply an evening meal for the 8 women living at Becky’s House, a supportive long-term shelter run by Interfaith Works.
+Click here to learn more and to sign up!

 Friends Club (Assist Elderly Gentlemen) – This is a volunteer opportunity for men to offer friendship and assist with meaningful activities for members of the Friends Club, who are all living with early stage Alzheimer’s disease.